Ryan Oné: Sheffield United

 Oné signed for Sheffield United on 2 September 2023.
 He scored on his debuts for both the under-18 and under-21 teams.
 After enjoying a "brilliant start to life in England", he was an unused substitute in United's game against Manchester United, before making his debut on 28 October, in a 5–0 defeat away at Arsenal.

+In January 2026 he signed on loan for Lincoln City.
+He made his debut on 7 February, coming off the bench late on against Plymouth Argyle, and scoring a last minute goal to make the game 4–1.
+He made his first start against Northampton Town, scoring the first goal in a 4–0 win.

 International career

 Oné has played for Scotland at under-17, under-19 and under-21 levels.
 He made his under-21 debut in March 2025.

 Personal life

 His father is French-Ivorian footballer Armand Oné.

 Playing style

-After signing for Sheffield United, Oné was described as "As well as being technically astute, One is a towering physical presence capable of going toe-to-toe with players considerably more experienced than himself.
+After signing for Sheffield United, Oné was described as "As well as being technically astute, Oné is a towering physical presence capable of going toe-to-toe with players considerably more experienced than himself.
 He also has an eye for goal and has shown plenty of composure in front of goal for Hamilton."